 Overcoming the Enemies of Progress

-Tradition can be either positive or negative depending upon how the custom or practice is used.
-So, we must learn to dissect our customers and traditions and understand their purpose.
-Let’s go through some examples so you can see how to do it.
+Tradition can be either positive or negative.
+It all depends on how you use it.
+So, we must learn to dissect our customers and rituals and understand their purpose.
+Let’s go through some examples to see how to do it.

 When you see how our culture spins them to manipulate and exploit, you understand how they can sell us everything from soap to ideology.
 So, let’s look at these goals from the perspective of those who use them.
 Releasing ourselves from the burdens that give us will free our minds.